subawocit/cs291k/README.md

 ## Evaluation
-The Intersection Over Union (IoU) is calculated based on the overlapped and union areas between the predicted and the ground-truth bounding boxes.
-The result is considered a correct detection if the detection with IoU is larger than or equal to a predefined threshold.
+We measured detection accuracy using the Intersection Over Union (IoU) metric.
+A detection is considered correct if IoU ≥ predefined threshold.

 # Results

 We first investigated the performance of various backbone architectures on landslide object detection.
-The pre-training strategy was fixed to be image classification and the pre-trained dataset was ImageNet-1K for all architectures. **We found the Swin-Base outperformed other architectures.**
+The pre-training strategy was fixed to be ImageNet-1K image classification for all architectures. **We found the Swin-Base outperformed other architectures.**

 ![plot](/figures/Table1.jpg)